file-format/Docs/en/game/cfg-mugen.md

 ## What is a CFG file?

 CFG file in context of M.U.G.E.N refers to a "M.U.G.E.N Configuration File." **M.U.G.E.N** is a customizable 2D fighting game engine developed by Elecbyte.
-Users can create their own characters, stages and even modify game's behavior and rules by editing various configuration files, including CFG files.
+Users can create their own characters, stages and even modify game's behavior and rules by editing various configuration files including CFG files.

 Here is a basic overview of what you might find in a M.U.G.E.N `.cfg` file:

 1.  **System Configuration**: CFG files often contain settings related to general behavior of game engine.
-This includes things like screen resolution, sound settings and input configuration (keyboard, joystick, or controller mappings).
+This includes things like screen resolution, sound settings and input configuration (keyboard, joystick or controller mappings).

 2.  **Character and Stage Defaults**: You can define default settings for characters and stages.
-For example, you can specify which characters and stages are loaded when game starts.
+For example you can specify which characters and stages are loaded when game starts.

 3.  **Gameplay Options**: M.U.G.E.N `.cfg` files can also control various gameplay options such as round time limits, damage scaling and more.